frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/asset/asset-category.md

 ## 1. How to create an Asset Category
 1. Enter a name for the Asset Category.
-1. Check 'Enable Capital Work in Progress Accounting' if you want to maintain records of assets under temporary balance sheet account instead of corresponding asset account.
+1. Check 'Enable Capital Work in Progress Accounting' if you want to maintain records of assets under a temporary balance sheet account instead of the corresponding asset account.
 To know more, [visit this page](/docs/user/manual/en/asset/purchasing-an-asset).
 1. Save.

     ![Asset Category](/docs/assets/img/asset/asset-category.png)